Moneyball with LLMs: Analyzing Tabular Summarization in Sports Narratives: Related Work

 \section{Related Work}

-Auditing the robustness of language models has become a critical area of research, moving beyond simple accuracy metrics to more rigorously probe model behaviors.
 A large body of work demonstrates that high average performance can often mask underlying fragilities and reliance on spurious correlations.
 Methodologies have evolved to include behavioral testing with checklists to evaluate specific linguistic capabilities \cite{ribeiro-etal-2020-beyond}, adversarial and counterfactual examples to assess sensitivity to minor input perturbations \cite{jia-liang-2017-adversarial, mccoy-etal-2019-right, kaushik-etal-2020-learning}, and analyses of long-context reasoning to identify performance degradation over extended inputs \cite{liu-etal-2024-lost}.
 These diagnostic approaches are essential for understanding model limitations and are increasingly important for information-centric tasks, where reliability and faithfulness to source material are paramount.

 The task of text-to-table (T2T) generation has similarly matured from a structured information extraction (IE) problem to a more complex reasoning challenge.
 Recent approaches have tackled increasingly complex settings where table values must be derived through aggregation, counting, and tracking state changes over long, narrative-style texts.
-Systems now address nuanced domains like sports analytics \citep{hu2024sportsmetricsblendingtextnumerical} and finance \citep{zhu2024tat}, generate complex hierarchical tables \citep{cheng2021hitab} and employ sophisticated schema-guided pipelines or iterative event extraction \citep{Ahuja2025MapMake, t3}.
+Systems now address nuanced domains like sports analytics \citep{hu2024sportsmetricsblendingtextnumerical} and finance \citep{zhu2024tat}, generate complex hierarchical tables \citep{cheng2021hitab} and employ sophisticated schema-guided pipelines or iterative event extraction \citep{ahuja-etal-2025-map, t3}.
 As T2T systems take on these more demanding reasoning tasks, the need for robust evaluation, drawing on the principles of model auditing, becomes indispensable for ensuring their reliability.